Panuchos: A Taste of History and Culture of Yucatan

 At that time, Don Hucho prepared bread with beans and boiled eggs.
 Travelers called it “Don Hucho’s bread.”

-As time passed, the bread was changed to a corn tortilla, and the dish became famous under the name of panuchos.
+The bread was changed to a corn tortilla as time passed, and the dish became famous under panuchos.

 Its name comes from a play on words between the word “Pan” and its creator Don Hucho.